firepress-org/themes-content/README.md

 null

 ### Licence
-GNU GENERAL PUBLIC LICENSE | Version 3, 29 June 2007 | See it [here](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE/blob/master/LICENSE.md).
+GNU GENERAL PUBLIC LICENCE | Version 3, 29 June 2007 | See it [here](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE/blob/master/LICENSE.md).

 **No matter how I thrust the open source community, I feel it not best practice to**: